geigr/ipytone/docs/scheduling.md

 ### Pattern

-`Pattern` is like an arpeggiator, it cycles trough an sequence of notes with a given pattern.
+{class}`~ipytone.Pattern` is like an arpeggiator, it cycles trough an sequence of notes with a given pattern.

 ```{code-cell} ipython3
 pat = ipytone.Pattern(